My Sources and Where to Read/Watch Them

 http://www.maryjones.us/ctexts/index_irish.html

 But I would caution against just jumping into these.
-The stories are provided without context, or with introductions from very outdated scholarship as these are generally quite old translations, and they aren’t sorted by topic; it’s just a repository of hundreds of medieval Irish texts.
+The stories are provided without context, or with introductions from very outdated scholarship as these are generally quite old translations, and they aren’t sorted chronologically (either in-story or of composition); it’s just a repository of hundreds of medieval Irish texts.
 Among CELT’s contents are two (quite different) versions of the Táin Bó Cúailnge, the big central tale of the Ulster cycle, sometimes nicknamed the “Irish Iliad”; this can be read on its own, but as most of the cycle is at least partly building it up, I would suggest it reads better when you have more of that context.
-(If you do want to read it, there are two more recent translations in print--both somewhat combining the two versions--but Thomas Kinsella and Ciaran Carson)
+(If you do want to read it, there are two more recent translations in print--both somewhat combining the two versions--by Thomas Kinsella and Ciaran Carson)

 In my opinion, a better introduction would be the story I gleefully stole from for my tale of Za Salou’s calf, that being Mac Da Tho’s Pig, which handily has a solid translation online complete with links to a glossary: